April 3, 2019 | By Mason Roberts

 If you are a successful entrepreneur, you should be ready to adapt and grow your idea with the environment surrounding your business.
 Do not get too comfortable with your small business idea as it is now, because chances are that it will have to be changed a smidge in the duration of your career.

-Make sure that you are not stuck in your ways, as it can result in the collapsing of your establishment in the face of change.
+Make sure that you are not stuck in your ways, as it can result in the collapse of your establishment in the face of change.

 Think Up A Backup Plan